-Students and families currently experiencing a significant income reduction may be eligible to file an Income Adjustment Appeal.
-Income appeals are meant to ensure that the information on the FAFSA or CADAA best represents a family's circumstances and ability to contribute to the student's Cost of Attendance.
-Income appeals are generally based on changes to income or assets.
+Students and families currently experiencing a significant reduction in income may be eligible to file an SAI Appeal.
+This appeal allows Financial Aid and Scholarships to review and update the information on your FAFSA or CADAA so it more accurately reflects your family's current financial circumstances and ability to contribute to your Cost of Attendance.

-Circumstances that allow for an Income Adjustment:
+Circumstances that allow for an SAI Appeal:

 - Loss of income or benefits